pmjones/adr/OBJECTIONS.md

 > So in an OO language, a HTTP resource can be thought of as an object with private member variables and a number of public methods that correspond to the standard HTTP methods.
 From an MVC point of view, a resource can be thought of as a model with a bit of controller thrown in.

-To me, this seems like mixing concerns just a bit too much.
+To me, this mixes concerns just a bit too much.
 I'd rather see a cleaner separation of the domain model from the action being applied to the domain.

 > So the representation is like a view in MVC, we give it a resource object and tell it to serialize the data into its output format.

-There seems to be no allowance for other kinds of HTTP responses, such as "Not Found."
+There seems to be no allowance for other kinds of HTTP Responses, such as "Not Found."
 That kind of response is clearly not a representation of the requested resource.

 It may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into a _Domain_ and an _Action_, and where the _Representation_ (i.e., the building of the response) is handled by a _Responder_.